akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 # Life

-This is a personal website, but it is also my blog- the posts are scattered and mostly not deeply CS related, but hey!
+This is a personal website, but it is also my blog- the posts are scattered and mostly not Deep CS posts, but hey!
 Other stuff is fun too!
 If you want to see my code, look at my [github](https://github.com/akshayrdeodhar).
+If you like to read, have a gander at my [goodreads](https://www.goodreads.com/user/show/161505204-akshay-deodhar).

 Inspite of my respect for Emacs and Arch users, I opt to use Vim (sometimes _VSCode_) and Manjaro, and have grown to love the GUI package manager.
 I'm an